-Found singly during the day in holes or under ledges out foraging for food at night over rock, sand and weedy areas in torpid waters of estuaries and bays.
+Found singly, during the day in holes or under ledges, out foraging for food at night over rock, sand and weedy bottoms, in turbid waters of estuaries and bays.
 They are bottom feeders and use the barbels around their mouth to detect food.

 They feed on algae, crustaceans, organic debris, molluscs and worms.

 Depth - 0-30m